tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_23.md

 This chapter is all about migrating your Angular1 app to **Angular2**, using Socially as an example.

+It it based on the great [Upgrading from 1.x guide](https://angular.io/docs/ts/latest/guide/upgrade.html) on angular.io.

 It includes switching from JavaScript to **TypeScript**.
 With that we can use all of its benefits.